 Database Configuration Guide¶

 In comparison, RocksDB provides richer configuration parameters and generally offers higher storage efficiency.
-This article will introduce how to enable RocksDB and how to convert from LevelDB to RocksDB on x86 platforms.
+This article introduces how to enable RocksDB and how to migrate from LevelDB to RocksDB on x86_64 platforms.

 Using RocksDB¶